Serving Infants To Young Adults

 Grounded In Science & Guided By Love

-Jacob’s Ladder is an SAIS-SACS accredited private school serving pre-k through 12th grade students, as well as a therapy center serving infant through young adult students.
-We are able to accept financial aid resources such as SB-10, GOAL, and NOW/COMP.
+Jacob’s Ladder is a non-profit SAIS-SACS accredited private school serving pre-k through 12th grade students, as well as a therapy center serving infant through young adult students.

 In addition to serving students and their families directly, Jacob’s Ladder is committed to encouraging and empowering the global special needs community through research, training, certification, and licensure.